Geeta2007/Codeathon-Project/README.md

 This project addresses the above challenges by offering a unified platform that:

-* Organizes placement preparation resources in a structured manner
+* Organises placement preparation resources in a structured manner
 * Guides students in exploring relevant career paths
 * Provides insights into company requirements and hiring patterns
 * Simplifies the overall placement preparation process